Fchat-Horizon/Horizon/README.md

 # Installing

-F-chat Rising can be installed on all _major_ operating systems (Minus BSDs.)
+F-chat Horizon can be installed on all _major_ operating systems (Minus BSDs.)

 ## Windows